Hefei No.7 High School

 Hefei No.7 High School is one of the Model High Schools in Anhui.
 It is written as “合肥市第七中学” in Chinese.
-Since the school has won a bunch of honorary titles (e.g. the Civilization unit in Anhui, the Green School in Anhui), the school is going to found international classes which aim to provide opportunities for students to study abroad, especially focus on send them to the Top 100 universities in the US.
+The school has won numerous honorary titles (e.g. the Civilization unit in Anhui, the Green School in Anhui), and aims to provide opportunities for students to study abroad, focusing on sending students to the Top 100 universities in the US.

 The school motto is “Aspire for being a human, desire to be an elite.”

+The school was established in 1956.
+Instructions takes place in six buildings, and the school's architecture mixes the Hui style and a minimalist European style.